If you’re looking for internet in Japan, you may have the following questions:

 So, which one is the best?

-If you are a foreign resident in Japan looking for pocket WiFi, the following most likely apply to you:
+If you are an international resident in Japan looking for pocket WiFi, the following most likely apply to you:

 - You want the most amount of usable data with the fastest connection speeds